Sustainable city: Practical methods to create sustainable cities

 Sustainable cities are creating safe spaces for its inhabitants through various means, such as:

-There are a few ways sustainable cities are creating safe spaces for its inhabitants.
+There are a few ways sustainable cities are creating safe spaces for their inhabitants.
 One of the first means is decreasing urban sprawl, which is creating more opportunities for people to live within the city instead of creating more living farther from the city.
 In sustainable cities, this means allowing people to live closer to the workspace, which is typically in the city, downtown, or urban center.
 City officials are seeking new methods to increase density by changing the antiquated attitudes many suburbanites have towards inner-city areas.
 One of the new ways to achieve this is by solutions worked out by the Smart Growth Movement.

 Another method for cities to create safe spaces for inhabitants is by educating residents of cities about the importance and positive impacts of living in a more sustainable city.
-This initiative boost the desire for sustainable developments, and pushes people to live in a more sustainable and environmentally-friendly way.Recent research proposes that cities can be conceptualized as having an "urban genome" — a coded architecture of service protocols, infrastructure, and governance rules.
+This initiative boosts the desire for sustainable developments, and pushes people to live in a more sustainable and environmentally-friendly way.Recent research proposes that cities can be conceptualized as having an "urban genome" — a coded architecture of service protocols, infrastructure, and governance rules.
 When analyzed through data integration and artificial intelligence, this framework enables predictive, adaptive, and cross-sector planning toward more sustainable, resilient, and inclusive urban systems.

 The final method to note is policy and planning changes to meet the unmet demands for urban services.
 Some of these services include water, energy, transport, depending on the city and its needs.

 With regard to methods of emissions, counting cities can be challenging as production of goods and services within their territory can be related either to domestic consumption, or exports.
 Conversely, the citizens also consume imported goods and services.
 To avoid double counting in any emissions calculation it should be made clear where the emissions are to be counted: at the site of production or consumption.
 This may be complicated given long production chains in a globalized economy.

 Moreover, the embodied energy and consequences of large-scale raw material extraction required for renewable energy systems and electric vehicle batteries are likely to represent its own complications.
 For example, local emissions at the site of utilization are likely to be very small but life-cycle emissions can still be significant.